GeorgiaDecatur CountyBail & Release

 The time it takes to be released from jail after posting bail can vary, but here's a general idea:

-• Typical processing time at Decatur jail: 2-6 hours after bail is posted.
+• Typical processing time at Decatur County jail: 2-6 hours after bail is posted.
 This time is needed for paperwork, processing the bail payment, and releasing you from custody.

 • Best times to post bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) generally results in a faster release.
 Posting bail on weekends or holidays may take longer due to limited staffing.